Certain wastes must not be disposed in ordinary trash receptacles because they pose a potential hazard to personnel or

 In order to prevent injury to the custodians, all broken glass and other sharps—including Pasteur pipets, pipettor tips, syringe needles, razor and scalpel blades, and similar objects—are to be disposed in specially marked boxes.
 Floor-standing and benchtop glass-disposal boxes are available from the custodians, and syringe disposal containers are available from the Laboratory Stores.

 Uncontaminated sharps should be placed directly in one of the standard sharps disposal boxes.
 Sharps potentially contaminated with infectious agents—including any that have been exposed to human blood or blood products—must be segregated into their own clearly-marked sharps disposal boxes, and must be treated as a biohazardous waste, as described above, before final disposal.

-Among the requirements of the Plan are that waste containers in these spaces must be marked with the College's chemical waste tag listing the contents and waste generator information, and the containers themselves must remain closed except when wastes are actually being added to the container.
-Chemical waste tags are available from Beth Eliason.
+All other wastes need to be accumulated for eventual disposal.
+Waste containers in labs and art studios must be marked with the College's chemical waste tag listing the contents and waste generator information, and the containers themselves must remain closed except when wastes are actually being added.
+Chemical waste tags are available from Beth.

 You must arrange with Beth in advance before bringing down any wastes for disposal.
 Do not simply drop off waste containers at the Lab Stores or the waste storage room!